 The main product I manage is in the Vast phase.
 This is commonly the case because it makes sense for a good portion of a product manager’s attention to be on products in this phase (although some organisations do very well without any products in this phase… more on this later).
 There are hundreds of competing ideas for this product, but I don’t need much precision to make a decision.

-I don’t request any estimates for the implementation of ideas in this product, because I know the cost is minuscule compared to the massive benefit.
+I don’t currently request any estimates for the ideas or experiments for this product, because I know the cost is minuscule compared to the massive benefit.
 Even if the actual implementation time is reasonably variable (one day, one month) I know that the pessimistic end of that range is still tiny compared to the value I’m getting out of most ideas.